-Brandon Whitehead’s CSC credits include Boyet in Love’s Labour’s Lost and Fool in King Lear.
-Other recent credits include Amiens in As You Like It and Oscar Wilde in The Importance of Being Earnest at the GAMM Theater.
+Brandon Whitehead CSC credits include Fear and Misery in the Third Reich, Boyet in Love’s Labour’s Lost, Peter Quince in A Midsummer Night’s Dream on the Hatch Shell, and Fool in King Lear.
+Other recent credits include Amiens in As You Like It and Oscar Wilde et al in The Importance of Being Earnest at the GAMM Theater.
 Also Matthew Harrison Brady in Inherit the Wind and Mike Francisco in Breaking Legs at Ocean State Theater Company as well as Mr. Mushnik in Little Shop of Horrors with Tantrum Theatre (Ohio).
-Before moving to Massachusetts, Whitehead spent nearly twenty years working professionally in Seattle performing with ACT (A Christmas Carol, Joe Egg, Dr. Jeckyll and Mr. Hyde), Seattle Repertory Theater (Twelfth Night, The Imaginary Invalid), Intiman (Paradise Lost), Seattle Shakespeare Company, Book-It Repertory Theater, Village Theater, and many others.
-Some of his film and television credits include “Castle Rock” (Hulu), “A Bit Of Bad Luck”, “21 And Over”, and “Leverage.”
+Before moving to Massachusetts, Whitehead spent nearly twenty years working professionally in Seattle performing with ACT (A Christmas Carol, Joe Egg, Dr. Jekyll and Mr. Hyde), Seattle Repertory Theater (Twelfth Night, The Imaginary Invalid), Intiman (Paradise Lost), Seattle Shakespeare Company, Book-It Repertory Theater, Village Theater, and many others.
+Some of his film and television credits include “Castle Rock” (Hulu), “A Bit of Bad Luck”, “21 and Over”, and “Leverage”.

 Jes Bedwinek is a New York based actor and comedian.
 NYC: Grusome Playground Injuries (Times Square Arts Center), Asylum (New Dance Theatre), Achilles & The River (Reading-MTC), Blood Red Roses (City Show), Monster Party (Tiny Rhino Festival).
 Regional: Titania in CSC’s Stage2 production of A Midsummer Night’s Dream, Olivia in Twelfth Night (Oberlin Summer Theatre Festival), The Foreigner (MPAC), Spring Awakening (Promethean).
 Film/TV: “Hunting Season” on Logo TV.
 Jes has worked with the Moscow Art Theatre at ART and The Second City in Chicago.
 MFA from The New School for Drama. www.jesbedwinek.com